 It is not superficial or narcissistic to showcase yourself on your website—it is a MUST.
 People want to see the person behind the brand.
 There are hundreds of service providers to choose from nowadays in each industry and in each genre within the industry.
 You have to get comfortable putting yourself out there.

 In case you didn’t hear me, book a photoshoot!

 When you design a website, you’re also going to need stock photos.
 If you hire a photographer who specializes in brand photography, he or she can work with you to create a shoot list that includes flat lays, images of you in a coffee shop, standing by a desk, etc.

 You can also find stock photos for free on sites like Pexels and for as little as $10 per image on Adobe Stock.
-Styled Stock Society is a membership program offering gorgeous photos along with social media templates and training.
-They have quarterly, annual, and lifetime membership options and you can cancel at any time.
-Just make when using stock photo sites like these, that the images match your style, personality, and brand voice.
+Styled Stock Society is a membership program offering gorgeous photos, social media templates, and training.
+They have quarterly, annual, and lifetime membership options; you can cancel anytime.
+When using stock photo sites like these, the images match your style, personality, and brand voice.

 SIGN UP FOR DREAMHOST